 You should familiarise yourself with your vehicle’s fuel type and refuelling procedures before driving the vehicle.

-Information about the correct fuel type can be found in the vehicle owner’s handbook, on the fuel tank cap or the inside of the fuel cap cover.
+Information about the correct fuel type, including biofuels, can be found in the vehicle owner’s handbook, on the fuel tank cap or the inside of the fuel cap cover.

 Most of QFleet’s vehicles are passenger and light commercial models.
-While the number of battery-electric vehicles is increasing, the majority of the fleet is fuelled with petrol or diesel.
+While the number of battery-electric vehicles is increasing, most of the fleet is fuelled with petrol or diesel.